 We’re all in London again.
 Celebrating its status (whether consciously or not) as a repository and marketplace for world culture in general and contemporary art in particular.
 But how does that correspond to the discourses of decolonisation, remapping and renewed interest in art as a site of multiple histories and multiple narratives that are seeking to reshape our views of art and the artworld?
 Will the geography of a postpandemic artworld (whenever that arrives) still be governed by notions of centres and peripheries, fixity and stability?
 Or will we see, having experienced the reduced ‘world’ of lockdowns, a greater sense of changing local narratives and regional concerns?
-This hour-long panel will look at these issues from the perspectives of curators, academics, gallerists and writers.
-And perhaps imagine an artworld to come.
+This hour-long panel considers these issues from the perspectives of curators, academics, gallerists and writers.
+And perhaps imagines an artworld to come.

 About the speakers

 Dr. Shwetal A Patel is a writer and researcher working at the intersection of contemporary art, exhibition-making practices, and development studies.
 He is a founding member of the Kochi-Muziris Biennale, and holds a practice-based PhD from University of Southampton, Winchester School of Art.
 He is an editorial board member of OnCurating (ZHdK) and advisor to the Kolkotta Centre for Creativity.

 Dr. Stephanie Rosenthal is the director of Gropius Bau in Berlin.
 Previously, she worked as chief curator at the Hayward Gallery, London; curated the 20th edition of the Sydney Biennale in 2016; and was a curator at the Haus der Kunst in Munich.